gittool/Mimir/README.md

 Access the MCP server via HTTP for custom integrations:

-## Apple Silicon (temporary Copilot API workaround) 🚀FIXED
+## Apple Silicon (temporary Copilot API workaround) 🚀 FIXED

-| The default docker-compose.yml is for apple silicon.
+> The default docker-compose.yml is for apple silicon.
 I publsihed a built image in docker hunbunder timothyswt/copilot-api. you dont need it, it just helps you use an openapi-compatible endpoint using your copilot license.

 If you're running this project on Apple Silicon (M1/M2) and a prebuilt `copilot-api` Docker image for Apple Silicon is not yet available, you can run the Copilot-compatible API locally as a temporary workaround.